 Part of being human is knowing how limited you are, there are certain things we just cannot control, other people being high on that list.
 Paul, lived with this reality too.
 Even though he planted the church in Ephesus and saw the Holy Spirit move powerfully there, he knew that things could easily and quickly change.
 He worried that the church he helped plant could have fallen.
 This is why he bursts into a prayer of thankfulness when he hears about their faith and love.
 It's also why he prays that they might continue, that their faith and love would grow as their understanding of God, his power and his purpose for them grew also.

 This past weekend we began our new series in the book of Ephesians.
 In the intoduction, chapter 3 and conclusion we got an idea of Paul mission and his relationship with this church.
 Paul was all about the gospel and spreading it throughout the known world!

 Last week marked last topic in our seven deadly sins series in the book of Proverbs.
 Looking at the sin of sloth we considered how our work for God's kingdom never ends.
 We were though created to enjoy rest and relaxation.
 How then do we find the health balance between working hard and enjoying our rest?

 Our second last topic in our seven deadly sins series is the topic of gluttony.
 Eating and drinking is something we do every day but when we let our appetites control us, they become much more than they were ever intended to be.

 Our fifth topic in our seven deadly sins series was the concept of lust.
 Lust is a massive topic in our world today and so thinking through the temptations and implications for our lives is essential for all Christians.

-Last weekend we continued our series on the seven deadly sins by looking at the vice that is envy.
+Last weekend we continued our series on the seven deadly sins by looking at Anger.
 Study notes are below.